 BMC and Remedy's MyIT

-After my work on the UI Asset Library, I was brought onto this project as the single design resource.
-I started after development of the project had begun and needed to learn the ropes quickly to jump in and help the developers.
+After my work on the UI Asset Library, I was brought onto this project as a single design resource.
+I started after the development of the project had begun and needed to learn the ropes quickly to jump in and help the developers.

 My role is to merge the needs of the users, the bank's rules and guidelines, and the many service teams' forms, to help my team build a better and more useable request system.